 For fiscal year 2016, the State Department estimated that there were nine million Americans living abroad, a significant increase from four million in 1999.
 Further statistics give additional insight into the population of Americans living abroad:

 - 70,666 registered births of US citizens abroad

 - In a more unfortunate statistic, the State Department provided aid to the families of 10,992 US expats who passed away while overseas

 Citizenship Renunciation Statistics

 Quarterly, the Federal Register publishes the number of American citizens that have chosen to renounce.
 We keep you up to date on these numbers, because citizenship renunciation is often directly tied to tax obligations.
 The annual tax filing requirements is one of the reasons most often cited as Americans decide to renounce.
-Last quarter the numbers dipped, but US expats have been renouncing at a record clip ever since the enactment of FATCA (Foreign Account Tax Compliance Act.)
+At the end of 2019, the numbers dipped, but US expats have been renouncing at a record clip ever since the enactment of FATCA (Foreign Account Tax Compliance Act.)

 What Does This Mean for You?

 The ever-increasing number of (estimated) expats means that you are in good company.
 The global economy continues to create jobs with unprecedented flexibility – so, more people than ever are choosing to reside in different countries.
 Expat opinions are impacting politics in a major way, and expat issues have more visibility than ever before.
 However, expat tax issues are not going away any time soon.

 Greenback can help make the tax portion of your life as an expat hassle-free.
 Contact us today to get your questions answered!

 Editor’s Note: This article was written in 2018 and updated on November 18, 2019.